 Login / Signup

-Western Bhutan in a Week
+Happiness is a place : Bhutan in a Week

-Western Bhutan in a Week
+Happiness is a place : Bhutan in a Week

 Preview the Itinerary

-Fly to Paro & Drive Thimphu (2,400m/8,000ft)
+Fly to Paro Bhutan & Drive to Thimphu (2,400m/8,000ft)

-Fly to Paro & Drive Thimphu (2,400m/8,000ft)
+Fly to Paro Bhutan & Drive to Thimphu (2,400m/8,000ft)

 Day 1

 HOTEL | Zhiwaling Ascent is located just outside the center of the capital city in a park like setting with panoramic views.
 This contemporary concept hotel, which is the first of its kind in Bhutan, has 20 spacious rooms designed in the most energy efficient way to capture sunlight all day and provides superb views of the surrounding scenery.
-Like its sister hotel in Paro, it is wholly Bhutanese owned and operated
+Like its sister hotel in Paro, it is wholly Bhutanese owned and operated.

 Day 2

 You will then drive north of Thimphu to Dodena for about thirty minutes from town.
-From here you will walk over a typical cantilevered bridge spanning over the Wangchuriver and gradually ascend up through temperate forests of oak, rhododendrons and other species of hard woods trees.
-Cheri monastery was established as the first monastic school in Bhutan in early 1620’s by ZhabdrungRinpochee, the Unifier of Bhutan in the 17th century.
-The Monastery serves as the monastic school for study of Buddhist Philosophy, metaphysics, mathematics, poetry and many other Buddhist studies.
+From here you will walk over a typical cantilevered bridge spanning over the Wangchu river and gradually ascend up through temperate forests of oak, rhododendrons and other species of hard woods trees.
+Cheri monastery was established as the first monastic school in Bhutan in early 1620’s by Zhabdrung Rinpochee, the Unifier of Bhutan in the early 17th century.
+The Monastery serves as the monastic school for Buddhist Philosophy, metaphysics, mathematics, poetry and many other Buddhist studies.
 The serene setting and the sanctity of the place here favors one to meditate.
-Enjoy a delicate picnic lunch afternoon on the way back to the base in Dodena along the bank of the river.
+Enjoy a delicate picnic lunch afternoon on the way back to the base in Dodena along the banks of the river.

 Cheri Monastery Hike;

-Hike Length: 3.2Kms/2Miles
+Hike Length: 3.2Kms / 2Miles

-Hike Time: 2 Return
+Hike Time: 2 hours Return

-Elevation Gain: 260m/860ft
+Elevation Gain: 260m / 860ft

-Elevation Loss: 260m/860ft
+Elevation Loss: 260m / 860ft

-Drive to Punakha (1300m/4,500ft)
+Drive to Punakha district (1300m/4,500ft) : The ancient capital of Bhutan

-Drive to Punakha (1300m/4,500ft)
+Drive to Punakha district (1300m/4,500ft) : The ancient capital of Bhutan

 Day 3

 Reaching the village of Sopsokha, enjoy an easy hike to Chimi Lhakhang, a small temple, between Wangdi and Punakha, the ancient capital of Bhutan.
-The temple is dedicated to DrukpaKunley, affectionately called the Divine Madman.
+The temple is dedicated to Drukpa Kunley, affectionately called the Divine Madman.
 He is one of Bhutan’s favorite holy men in spite of—or because of—his irreverent methods of teaching the dharma some 500 years ago.
-There are about 25 young monks undergoing monastic education.
-They will be happy to come out and play soccer with you!
+There are about 25 young monks here undergoing monastic education.
+We will have lunch in a local restaurant in the vicinity of the temple.

 End your day with the visit to the Wolakha Nunnery mounted over a hilltop with a good view of the surrounding valleys below.
 The nuns apart from their daily Buddhist studies and meditation also work on appliqué and thangka painting.
 The shrine inside is dedicated mainly to the God of Compassion, Chenrizig or in Sanskrit known as Avolokiteshvara.